-I have been trailing the cake out at the Lindy’s Cakes workshops, and it’s been a huge hit taste and texture wise with my students, it also freezes well, it supports sugarpaste and can be carved, although I would say it’s not as easy to carve as a madeira but armed with a nice sharp knife you shouldn’t have too much of a problem.
+I have been trailing the cake out at our classes and it’s been a huge hit taste and texture-wise with my students, it also freezes well.
+It supports sugarpaste and can be carved, although I would say it’s not as easy to carve as a Madeira, but armed with a nice sharp knife you shouldn’t have too much of a problem.

 Delicious chocolate fudge cake recipe: